If you can’t control your bladder, is it controlling you?

 of patients stop medication within 6 months due to dissatisfaction and side effects.5

-A variety of in-office procedures can help calm bladder urges and control leaks, such as:
+A variety of procedures can help calm bladder urges and control leaks, such as:

 - OnabotulinumtoxinA (Botox) injections to relax the bladder muscles.

-- Neuromodulation, which stimulates nerves to send signals to the bladder and calm urges.
+- Neuromodulation, stimulates nerves to send signals to the bladder and calm urges.

 What to know

 These procedures are less invasive than traditional open surgery and could provide long-term results for appropriate patients.
-However, procedures often require surgical intervention under anesthesia or ongoing appointments for in-office therapy.
+However, some of these options require multiple procedures or in-office therapy with ongoing appointments.

-of people with UUI have received these therapies, mainly due to a lack of education and concerns about complications.6
+of people with UUI have received these therapies, mainly due to a lack of awareness of treatment options, concerns about complications, and desirable options presented before Revi was introduced.6

 Revi is a different kind of treatment.
 It’s implanted through a small incision in the ankle region in a single procedure and doesn’t require office visits for ongoing therapy delivery.
 It’s a long-term solution for a long-term condition.